JetBrains/Qodana/topics/global-configuration.md

 ### Global and project configurations

-Local configuration is a configuration created for a specific project and located within a project repository.
+Project configuration is a configuration created for a specific project and located within a project repository.
 Global configuration is a configuration that can be shared across multiple projects.
 Both configurations can be merged into a single configuration and contained in a single [YAML-formatted file](qodana-yaml.md), as well as two global configurations.
 In this case, profile configurations are merged as well using the